Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     Use `kubectl` and the returned pod name from the previous step to retrieve this information.

-    The `fetch-recipe` container is responsible for fetching the recipe archive from S3 and uncompressing the recipe.
+    The `fetch-recipe` container is responsible for fetching the recipe archive from S3 and decompressing the recipe.

     ```bash
     kubectl -n ims logs -f $POD -c fetch-recipe